marc-ferre/nanomito/README.md

 Nanomito is a collection of production-ready bash scripts designed for high-throughput processing of Oxford Nanopore sequencing data, specifically optimized for mitochondrial DNA analysis.
 The workflows are designed to run on HPC clusters using SLURM workload manager.

+**License & configuration**
+- Licensed under CeCILL-2.1 (see LICENSE).
+- Copy nanomito.config.template to nanomito.config and preprocessing/preprocessing.config.template to preprocessing/preprocessing.config, then set your paths, conda envs, and mail recipient.

 ### Key Features

 - 🧬 **Full mitochondrial genome sequencing** - Complete workflow from basecalling to modification analysis